Table of Contents

 - How much experience do you (the doctor) have in treating this specific type of cancer?

-- Are you board-certified in medical, surgical and/or radiation oncology?
+- Are you board-certified in medical, surgical, or radiation oncology, or any combination of these?

-- Are you and our team up-to-date on the latest treatments for this type of cancer?
+- Are you and your team up to date on the latest treatments for this type of cancer?
 What are the most recent advances?

 - Do you and the hospital where treatment will be provided accept our insurance?

-- Do you have an oncology nurse and/or oncology social worker on staff to provide us with education and support?
+- Do you have an oncology nurse or oncology social worker on staff to provide us with education and support?

 - What other support services are available?